jaredgorski/arpx/README.md

   - name: [NAME OF PROCESS]         // Add a unique name to identify the PROCESS within the arpx runtime.
     command: [COMMAND]              // The command to execute.
     cwd: [PATH]                     // Directory in which to execute command.
-    blocking: [TRUE|FALSE]          // Whether the PROCESS should block the main thread or run concurrently. (default: false)
+    blocking: [TRUE|(FALSE)]        // Whether the PROCESS should block the main thread or run concurrently.
-    silent: [TRUE|FALSE]            // Whether to silence logs for the PROCESS. (default: false)
+    silent: [TRUE|(FALSE)]          // Whether to silence logs for the PROCESS.

 monitors:                           // Configure MONITORS for specific PROCESSES.
   - process: [NAME OF PROCESS]      // Specify the PROCESS to MONITOR.
-    triggers:                       // Define conditions under which MONITOR triggers ACTIONS.
+    condition:                      // Define condition (shell) under which MONITOR triggers ACTIONS.
-      [TRIGGERS]                    // See `Triggers` section below, under `Monitors`.
     actions:                        // Specify ACTIONS to execute when triggering conditions are met.
       [ACTIONS]                     // See `Actions` section below for an overview on built-in and custom ACTIONS.

 actions:                            // Define custom ACTIONS which can be activated by MONITORS under triggering conditions.
   - name: [NAME OF ACTION]          // Add a unique name to identify the ACTION within the arpx runtime.
-    type: shell                     // Specify the type of custom ACTION.
-Currently only `shell` is available, and it must be passed.
     command: [COMMAND]              // The command to execute.
     cwd: [PATH]                     // Directory in which to execute command.
-    blocking: [TRUE|FALSE]          // Whether the ACTION should block the main thread or run concurrently. (default: false)
-    silent: [TRUE|FALSE]            // Whether to silence logs for the ACTION. (default: false)
+    silent: [TRUE|(FALSE)]          // Whether to silence logs for the ACTION.
 ```

 #### Example profile - script.arpx.yaml: